 - First add all the dry ingredients from whole wheat flour to the cardamom powder to a clean mixing bowl.
 Mix until combined well.

 - Heat oil in a pan for frying.
 Once hot, turn the flame to medium.
-Take a small portion of the batter, roughly shape it into a ball and drop it into the oil and fry until nicely golden.
+Take a small portion of the batter, roughly shape it into a round ball and drop it into the hot oil and fry until nicely golden brown.
+Remove from oil using a slotted spoon and drain excess oil on paper towels.
 Repeat for the remaining batter.

 - Enjoy hot.